myminseok/pivotal-docs/platform-automation/configure-lb-aws.md

 #### set vm_extensions
-there are two options for setting vm_extensions.
+there are two options for setting vm_extensions. use either one that works.
 - https://github.com/pivotal-cf/terraforming-aws/blob/master/ci/tasks/custom-vm-extensions.sh

 ##### OPTION 1) set vm_extensions to director.yml